Terms to Know

 Health Savings Account (HSA)

 A special account that’s typically paired with a high-deductible health plan (HDHP).
 You and/or your employer contribute to the account, and you can use these funds to cover qualified healthcare expenses, including your annual deductible, copays, and coinsurance.
-Annual contributions for individuals and families are set by the IRS.
+Annual contributions for individuals and families are set by the IRS; for 2021, you can contribute up to $3,600 if you have individual coverage, and up to $7,200 if you cover others, too.
 The money in your HSA is yours to use into retirement, even if you change plans or employers.

 High-Deductible Health Plan (HDHP)